HewlettPackard/stackstorm-hpe-cfm/README.md

   username: "admin"
   password: "admin"
 ```
+You can also run `st2 pack config hpecfm` and answer the promts

 **Note** : When modifying the configuration in `/opt/stackstorm/configs/` please
            remember to tell StackStorm to load these new values by running